Currynomics/docs/docs/whitepaper/compare.md

 ![image](../../media/img/stablecoins.png)
 [Source](https://vitalik.eth.limo/general/2022/12/05/excited.html)

+*1 - Stablecoin is a store of value token with the main function of facilitating payments but with an important property of reducing token price volatility (FINMA, 2019).
+By binding its price to chosen underlying assets, typically fiat currencies, stablecoins maintain a stable value with regard to the latter (Khamisa, 2021).
+For example, a single USD Coin can be purchased at a price equal to the underlying asset, one US dollar.
+Additional examples of such assets can be other cryptocurrencies, securities, or commodities.*

 ## Redcurry vs Bitcoin
 Bitcoin has failed to serve as a currency, there are too few commercial transactions.
 It has served as a speculative investment and as a tool for anonymity.
 This has caused BTC as a price for goods to be extremely volatile preventing it from being universally accepted.
 While inflation is a sometimes more, sometimes less gentle slope downwards, volatility is a roller-coaster ride with an unclear ending – both are undesirable.